basavaraj-nanjappa/nodejs_tech/e2e_restful_api_webserver.md

 	c.
 A System and bot can talk to one another
 	d.
 We can enable interoperability with a system
 	e.
-Systems can be extended to interact more with user
+Systems can be extended to interact more with user *f.
+All of the Above

 #### Without standardized APIs, what issues we may have to counter?

 	a.
 Integration becomes tightly coupled
 	b.
 Time to integration takes long time
 	c.
-Different code bases to communicate with different clients for same server or visa verse
+Different code bases to communicate with different clients for same server or visa verse *d.
-	d.
 All of the Above
 	e.
 None of the Above

 #### Which is true about HATEOS in below?